DeneilSantiagoPayumo/Obsidian-Vault/Social Anthropology/Notes/Lecture and Focused Notes/Explaining Stability and Change.md

 4. Belongs to 'kinds' which can be compared

 There are two different kinds of Functionalism:
 [[Malinowksi]] Functionalism is focused on people's culture - perceptions, individuals - is holistic and asks about the natives point of view.
-This function can be social, psychological or biologica, Structural Functionalism is focused on studying social function, social structure (not culture), comparing institutions across societies, asking about how societies remain in equilibrium
+This function can be social, psychological or biological, Structural Functionalism is focused on studying social function, social structure (not culture), comparing institutions across societies, asking about how societies remain in equilibrium

 ### [[Evans-Pritchard]] on Neur Fending